alfred/material-website/README.md

 #Home
   @Sidenav
-   - Hamburger Menu Icon
+  * - Hamburger Menu Icon
     - Add Links to @@Projects and @@Library
+    - Style those links ^
-    - Animation for Hamburger to Arrow
+  * - Animation for Hamburger to Arrow

   - Keyboard asset for Developer
 * - Trinity War asset for Comic Reader